This week marks my second year of post grad life, and I’ve spent it doing a lot of reflecting over the last five or six years.

 Lots of loungewear.

-If your college is anything like mine — or well, the image that Victoria’s Secret PINK line would have you believe — college girls love to wear a lot of yoga pants, leggings, Nike shorts, oversized t-shirts, and baseball caps.
+If your college is anything like mine, college girls love to wear a lot of yoga pants, leggings, two-piece jogger sets, oversized t-shirts, sneakers, and baseball caps.

 Over-the-top night looks.